Borrow Materials Not Owned By IU

 Holds vs. Recalls:

 - If you wish to obtain an item that is checked out to another user (IUCAT shows the item as "checked out"), place a recall as described on this page.
-See the instructions below.
+See instructions for recall.

 - If you wish to have an available item from the Bloomington campus pulled from the shelf in the library and held for you to pick up, you can use the Request Delivery service within IUCAT.
 Note that these requests take 4-7 working days to complete, so you may find it quicker to come to the library and locate the item yourself.